The American Assembly

-The American Assembly is a think tank at Columbia University, founded in 1950 by General Dwight Eisenhower.
-It has become his most enduring achievement and legacy as president of Columbia.
-For over 60 years, it has fostered nonpartisan public-policy discussions by convening, research, and publication.
-Over 100 "American Assemblies" have been held on topics ranging from prison reform to healthcare to nuclear disarmament.
-In recent years, Assembly projects have made a wide range of contributions to economic, urban, and cultural policy, including projects on workforce development, financial regulation, and the role of the arts in American universities.
+The American Assembly was a think tank at Columbia University, founded in 1950 by General Dwight Eisenhower.
+It was his most enduring achievement and legacy as president of Columbia, though some, such as his successor as President of Columbia University, Grayson Kirk, believed that the idea was "naive" and "extremely simplistic."

+For over 70 years, it fostered nonpartisan public-policy discussions by convening, research, and publication.
+Over 100 "American Assemblies" were held on topics ranging from prison reform to healthcare to nuclear disarmament.
+In more recent years, Assembly projects made a wide range of contributions to economic, urban, and cultural policy, including projects on workforce development, financial regulation, and the role of the arts in American universities.